pixel

 Technology Explained :

-Midbite PowderHull:
+MidBite PowderHull:

-Adding even more float by giving the PowderHull or Coreless boards a MidBite radius gives that extra bite to the board when riding hardpack and allows for tighter turns on the groomers.
-Once in powder you are virtually unsinkable with the comination of the Hull and MidBite.
+Adding even more float by giving the PowderHull or CoreLess boards a MidBite radius gives that extra bite to the board when riding hardpack and allows for tighter turns on the groomers.
+Once in powder, you are virtually unsinkable with the combination of the PowderHull and MidBite.

 Radial Radius: